Port Adelaide Football Club: Club songs

 Over the years, Port Adelaide has used various songs and music at its games.
 The club has had two main official songs in the SANFL and one in the AFL, in addition to other songs representing the club unofficially.
 In its first season during 1870 the club invited local brass bands to play during the club's first games at Glanville.
-In 1882 a song based on Harry Clifton's "Work, Boys, Work (and be contented)" was written for the club as a tribute to the recently retired player Thomas Smith.
-Following the end of the First World War, the club adopted the song was "The Pride of Port Adelaide is my football team".
-The song remained in use until 1971, when Port Adelaide secretary Bob McLean decided to change the club song to "Cheer, Cheer the Black and the White" after hearing the South Melbourne Football Club's song based on the Notre Dame Fighting Irish football team's "Victory March".
-As Sydney was already using the Notre Dame Victory March when Port Adelaide entered the AFL, the club was forced to find a new song.
+In 1882 a song based on Harry Clifton's "Work, Boys, Work, and Be Contented!" was written for the club as a tribute to the recently retired player Thomas Smith.
+The club also historically used another song titled "The pride of Port Adelaide is our football team".
+In 1971, Port Adelaide secretary Bob McLean decided to adopt the club song "Cheer, Cheer the Black and the White" after hearing the South Melbourne Football Club's song based on the Notre Dame Fighting Irish football team's "Victory March".
 "Cheer, Cheer the Black and the White" is still used by the club in the SANFL competition.

-Due to the club's need for a new song upon their entry to the AFL, Port Adelaide adopted "Power to Win", written for the club by Quentin Eyers and Les Kaczmarek.
+As part of their entry to the AFL, Port Adelaide chose to adopt a new club song.
+The chosen song, "Power to Win", was written for the club by Quentin Eyers and Les Kaczmarek.
 The song was first played at AFL level after Port Adelaide's win against Geelong in Round 3, 1997 at Football Park.
-Since 2016, an alternative Pitjantjatjara language version of the song ('Nganana wanangara kanyini' – literally, 'We have the lightning bolt') has been used by the club on occasions such as Indigenous Round.
-As the club's official nickname was shortened to 'The Power', rather than the original 'Port Power'. the line in the song "..til the flag is ours for the taking, Port Power!" was eventually changed, removing the word 'Port' and the song was re-recorded.
+As the club's official nickname was shortened to 'The Power', rather than the original 'Port Power', the song was later re-recorded with references to 'Port Power' removed.
+Since 2016, an alternative Pitjantjatjara language version of the song ('Nganana wanangara kanyini' – literally, 'We have the lightning bolt') has been used by the club during certain occasions, such as Sir Doug Nicholls Round.